ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 ## When a Wielder dies...

-You MUST choose at least one history, spell, or temperament from the Wielder to store in your Weapon.
-You can choose more than one thing to store if you wish.
-Tempered Weapons can only store a limited number of things, so if you run out of space you may have to replace something.
+You MUST choose one history, spell, or temperament from this Wielder to store in your Weapon.
+Tempered Weapons can only store five things, so if you run out of space you may have to replace something.

 Be sure to record the name of the Wielder that the history/spell/temperament came from. _David's Fireball spell, Lauren's history as a trader, Andrew's noble temperament, etc._